frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

 - `DeviceTypeTargets` is a list of named device types, and per name a list with the name of the firmware/target to use.
 The name can be anything except *Virtual nanoDevice*.
 - `DeviceTypes` is a list of device types the project is designed to be deployed to.
 The name *Virtual nanoDevice* refers the the Virtual nanoDevice, all other names must have been defined in *DeviceTypeTargets*.
 - `Platforms` is a list of platforms the project is designed to be deployed to.
 This is shorthand to select all devices that match the specified platform.
 If *FirmwareArchivePath* is specified, the list is limited to all devices for which firmware is present in the archive.
-- `Devices` is a list of specific devices that can be used to deploy the project to.
+- `Devices` is a list of specific devices that are available to deploy the project to.
 A device is identified by its system serial number or module serial number.
 The value is either the firmware that is (or should be used) for the device, or a combination of the firmware name and a device name that can be used in user interfaces and in logging.
+- `DeviceSelection` is a list of devices (as mentioned in *Devices*) the project is designed to be deployed to.
 - `ReservedSerialPorts` are used to limit the serial ports used in the discovery of real hardware nanoDevices.
 In the discovery process .NET nanoFramework software tries to communicate via the serial port, and some devices do not appreciate that.
 If you only have a few of these devices, you can add their serial port to the `ReservedSerialPorts` array as these are excluded from the discovery of real hardware nanoDevices.

 A path to a directory or file can be specified relative to the directory the `nano.devices.json` file resides in.
 It can also be an absolute path, and the path may contain environment variables like `%USERPROFILE%`.
 Instead of a `\` a '/' may be used.
 So `../.nanoFramework/Firmware`, `c:\ProgramData\nanoFramework\Firmware` and `%USERPROFILE%/.nanoFramework/Firmware` are all valid paths.